“Holy Baptism is full initiation by water and

 the Holy Spirit into Christ’s Body, the Church”

-In the waters of Baptism we are reminded that we belong to God and nothing can separate us from the love of God.
-Infants, children, adolescents, and adults are invited to be baptized at St. Gabriel's!
-The bond which God establishes in Baptism is indissoluble, so baptism is only administered once, regardless of the Christian church or denomination where it took place.
-When you choose to be baptized or have your child baptized in the Episcopal Church, it means you are choosing to live out the Baptismal Covenant in the context of an Episcopal church community, taking your part in the worship, mission and ministries of the local parish.
+In the waters of Baptism, we are reminded that we belong to God and nothing can separate us from the love of God.
+Infants, children, adolescents, and adults are invited to be baptized because it sacramentally seals their union with Christ in the church.
+The bond that Christ establishes in Baptism is indissoluble, that means that baptism is administered once, regardless of the Christian church or denomination where it takes place.
+When a person is baptized in the Episcopal Church it means that they are given to God with love to live out the Baptismal Covenant in the context of an Episcopal church community, by participating in the life of the church's worship, mission, and ministries.

 These sacramental rites are performed during the annual Bishop's Visitation.
 Call the parish office for the upcoming visitation date.

 “The outward and visible sign in the Eucharist is bread and wine...the inward and spiritual grace in the Holy Communion is the Body and Blood of Christ.”

 Holy Eucharist and Holy Baptism are the two great sacraments that the Bible tells us Jesus Christ received and gave: he was baptized by his cousin John and he broke bread at the Last Supper with his disciples.
 We remember Christ in these sacraments and uphold the other five sacramental rites as well: confirmation, ordination, holy matrimony, reconciliation of a penitent (confession), and unction (last rites).

 The tradition of the Episcopal Church regarding First Communion is that any baptized person can receive the sacrament of Holy Eucharist.
 At the same time we honor the religious tradition of First Communion that former Roman Catholic sisters and brothers bring to The Episcopal Church.